Erskine Childers (author): Trial and appeal

 Childers was put on trial by a military court on the charge of possessing a small Spanish-made "Destroyer" .32 calibre semi-automatic pistol on his person in violation of the Emergency Powers Resolution.
 The gun had been a gift from Michael Collins before Collins became head of the pro-treaty Provisional Government.
 Childers was convicted by the military court and sentenced to death on 20 November 1922.

 Childers appealed against the sentence, and this was heard the next day by Judge Charles O'Connor, who said he lacked jurisdiction because of the civil war:

-Childers's lawyer appealed to the Supreme Court, but before it was ever accepted by the court and listed as an appealable case, he was put to death.
+Childers's lawyer appealed to the Supreme Court, but before it was even accepted by the court and listed as an appealable case, he was put to death.

 Execution

-Childers was executed on 24 November 1922, by firing squad at the Beggars Bush Barracks in Dublin.
+Childers was executed on 24 November 1922 by firing squad at the Beggars Bush Barracks in Dublin.
 Before his execution he shook hands with the firing squad.
-He also obtained a promise from his then 16-year-old son, the future President of Ireland, Erskine Hamilton Childers, to seek out and shake the hand of every man who had signed his death sentence.
+He obtained a promise from his then 16-year-old son, the future President of Ireland, Erskine Hamilton Childers, to seek out and shake the hand of every man who had signed his death sentence.
 His final words, spoken to the firing squad, were: "Take a step or two forward, lads, it will be easier that way."

 Childers's body was buried at Beggars Bush Barracks until 1923, when it was exhumed and reburied in the republican plot at Glasnevin Cemetery.

 Legacy

 Winston Churchill, who had exerted pressure on Michael Collins and the Free State government to make the treaty work by crushing the rebellion, expressed the view that, "No man has done more harm or shown more genuine malice or endeavoured to bring a greater curse upon the common people of Ireland than this strange being, actuated by a deadly and malignant hatred for the land of his birth."
+By contrast, Éamon de Valera said of him, "He died the Prince he was.
+Of all the men I ever met, I would say he was the noblest."

-Éamon de Valera said of him, "He died the Prince he was.
-Of all the men I ever met, I would say he was the noblest".
+On 23 November 2022 the Irish national broadcaster RTÉ transmitted a television programme to mark the centenary of Childers's execution.
+While acknowledging the importance within Ireland of his political and revolutionary achievements, and his role as "an active propagandist" for the revolution, it contended that his fame beyond Ireland now rests only on his novel The Riddle of the Sands.

-It was the express wish of Molly Childers, upon her death in 1964, that any writings based upon the extensive and meticulous collection of papers and documents from her husband's in-depth involvement with the Irish struggles of the 1920s should be locked away from anyone's eyes until 50 years after his death.
+It was the express wish of Molly Childers, upon her death in 1964, that the extensive and meticulous collection of papers and documents from her husband's in-depth involvement with the Irish struggles of the 1920s should be locked away until 50 years after his death.
 In 1972, Erskine Hamilton Childers started the process of finding an official biographer for his father.
 In 1974, Andrew Boyle (previous biographer of Brendan Bracken and Lord Reith amongst others) was given the task of exploring the vast Childers archive, and his biography of Robert Erskine Childers was finally published in 1977.